icon-project/t-bears/README.md

 **Examples**

-Using Interacive mode, you can execute command with shorten command(without T-Bears) by predefined IPython's magic command.
+In the interacive mode, you can execute command in short form (without `tbears`) by predefined IPython's magic command.
 TAB will complete T-Bears's command or variable names.
 Use TAB.

 ```bash